 Heuchera Georgia Plum

 Thin stalks up to 14 in.
-(35 cm) long produce panicles of tiny, bell-shaped, violet-pink blooms throughout the June.
-For a splash of color in the flower bed, perennial bed, along walks, or in pots, this is an excellent option.
+(35 cm) long produce panicles of tiny, bell-shaped, violet-pink blooms throughout June.
+This is an excellent option for a splash of color in the flower bed, perennial bed, long walks, or in pots.

 A striking coral bells with purple leaves that turn pink to silvery in the winter and rose blooms with a violet overlay.